Freedom of Information and Protection of Privacy Act

 - that personal information held by public institutions is protected from unauthorized collection, use and disclosure (i.e. privacy).

-The legislation affects the way employees deal with such records as exams, grades, evaluations, appeals, etc. The Act also requires institutions to establish policies and procedures for retention and disposal of files (see Retention Schedule in Human Resources).
+The legislation affects the way employees deal with such records as exams, grades, evaluations, appeals, etc. The Act also requires institutions to establish policies and procedures for retention and disposal of files (see Retention Schedules in Human Resources).

 This FAQ attempts to answer Frequently Asked Questions employees may have about the legislation.
 As there are two distinct aspects to the Act, the questions and answers have been arranged into issues of privacy and access to information.